A labor of love

 In 1998, Mama Wambura’s ministry became LOHADA.
 She gathered children of disabled parents under a large tree in the town center.
 She played and sang with them while their parents begged.

 LOHADA was officially registered in October 2000.
 Donations allowed operations to move to a row of rented rooms, then to a house.
-Now, LOHADA has four centers, Camp Moses, built in Arusha in 2004, is home to 60 children under 7 years of age who have been orphaned, abandoned, abused or subject to extreme poverty.
-Camp Joshua Christian School opened in 2005; it is a primary school for 120 children, mostly from Unga Limited and other nearby slums.
-About 85 students board at the school.
+Now, LOHADA has four centers.
+Camp Joshua Christian School opened in 2005; it is a primary school for 240 children, mostly from Unga Limited and other nearby slums.
+Camp Moses, built in Arusha in 2004, is home to 60 secondary school students who have graduated from Camp Joshua School.
 Camp Patmos, in the rural region of Shinyanga, serves marginalized children and destitute elderly people who have been chased from their homes after being accused of witchcraft.

 LOHADA receives most of its funding from Kesho, a U.S. 501(c)(3) umbrella organization dedicated to educating and caring for children in East Africa.
 Contact Kesho at 397 Piedmont Rd., Columbus OH 43214